Meeds-io/meeds/CODING_GUIDELINES.md

 ## REST APIs

 ### DEVSTD-36
-  Use @RolesAllowed annontation in ALL REST endpoint METHODs (not classes) in order to restrict access whether to all connected "users" or to "administrators" only (when this is about an administration operation).
+  Use @RolesAllowed annotation in ALL REST endpoint METHODs (not classes) in order to restrict access whether to all connected "users" or to "administrators" only (when this is about an administration operation).
 Exceptions: in some cases we need to avoid adding @RolesAllowed to allow access to an endpoint, thus a token validation process MUST be made for anonymous users, see org.exoplatform.social.rest.impl.user.UserRestResourcesV1.getUserAvatarById AND org.exoplatform.agenda.rest.AgendaEventRest.sendEventResponse

 ### DEVSTD-37